OleynikovNikolay/BizCase-Classifier/README.md

 # BizCase-Classifier :robot: :email:
-The CLI AI Classification Tool is a powerful utility designed to streamline and enhance the process of categorizing email correspondence into distinct business cases.
-Leveraging the capabilities of artificial intelligence, this tool provides an efficient and automated solution for managing email communication within professional contexts.
+The CLI AI Classification Tool is a utility designed to streamline and enhance the process of categorizing email correspondence into distinct business cases.
+Leveraging the capabilities of artificial intelligence, this tool provides an automated solution for managing email communication within professional contexts.

 ## Background